icnivad/Picalytics/README.rst

 Using Picalytics
 ================

-Basically this application let's you upload images, and then host them for use in craigslist ads.
+Basically this application lets you upload images, and then host them for use in craigslist ads.
 Every time your ad is viewed, the image will be fetched from your website, and if you count the number of times it is fetched, you will know how often your ad has been viewed.

 I used Twitter's Bootstrap to style the application.
 If you'd like to use your own style, or edit the templates,